ale-cia/PictureThis/README.md

 - [x] API returns image and description
 - [x] Search items can be saved to the database
 - [x] Flash Cards can be deleted
-- [x] The flip button displays the the descritpion on the back of the card
+- [x] The flip button displays the the description on the back of the card

 ### Next Steps